 Be 21.
 While Las Vegas offers fun for the whole family, New Year’s Eve is not the time to come if you’re not of legal drinking or gambling age.
-Those under 21 are not allowed in gambling areas or nightclubs.
+Those under 21 are not allowed in gambling areas or nightclub lounges.
 Anyone under 18 is not allowed on the Strip without a parent or legal guardian after 6 p.m.
 You must be 21 to be a part of Fremont Street’s Downtown Countdown.

 Dress appropriately.
 Even though Las Vegas weather will seem warm compared to where most people are traveling from, the desert gets cold and breezy at night.
 Short-sleeve shirts and backless dresses may seem like a good idea, but you’ll regret it later.